e-clawson/HTMLResume/README.md

 However, I ended up using it as a starting point for my HTML/CSS Skills based assessment.

 # Requirements

+"This SBA will test your skills in creating a simple website with a clean layout and styling.
+Your website should have a well-developed HTML structure and follow good visual design methodologies in order to produce a satisfying user experience."

 For this project we were required to create a three-page website with the following minimum requirements:
 - 3 pages
 - 1 table